tojynick/More-Colors/README.md

 The difference between points and vertices is that _a point can share several vertices_, but _a vertex is the smallest unit and cannot be divided into something else_.

 Oh, and about linked.
 Linked elements usually occur, when you **combine several meshes into one**, by using Join _(Ctrl + J)_ for example.
 Even though the result of Join is a single mesh, you still can **split it by vertex connectivity** and **apply different colors per linked piece**.
-This might be useful, when you have a complex object consisting of several independent parts and you want to quickly make an ID map for it.
+This might be useful when you have a complex object consisting of several independent parts and you want to quickly make an ID map for it.

 #### Color Generation Algorithm